-THE MACROFUNGI COLLECTION CONSORTIUM: UNLOCKING A BIODIVERSITY RESOURCE FOR UNDERSTANDING BIOTEC INTERACTIONS, NUTRIENT CYCLING AND HUMAN AFFAIRS
+THE MACROFUNGI COLLECTION CONSORTIUM: UNLOCKING A BIODIVERSITY RESOURCE FOR UNDERSTANDING BIOTEC INTERACTIONS, NUTRIENT CYCLING AND HUMAN AFFAIRS bthiers@nybg.org 07/01/2014 - 18:34

-Report submitted by: bthiers@nybg.org Report Submitted on: 07/01/2014 - 18:34
+Report submitted by:bthiersReport Submitted on:07/01/

 We have just completed our annual report.
-Here is a summary of work accomplished to date:

-Specimen and Ancillary Item Digitization
+Here is a summary of work accomplished to date: Specimen and Ancillary Item Digitization

-Between 1 Apr 2013 and 31 Mar 2014, 285,003 items have been digitized (includes specimens, specimen labels, photographs, field notes, field healt records) at a cost of \$251,310, or an express of \$0.88 per digitized item.
-The cost of digitization does not include time specimens.
+Between 1 Apr 2013 and 31 Mar 2014, 285,003 items have been digitized (includes specimens, specimen labels, photographs, field notes, field book records) at a cost of \$251,219, or an average of \$0.88 per digitized item.

-field book records) at a cost of \$251,219, or an average of \$0.88 per digitized item.
 The cost of digitization does not include time spent training for the project, administering it, or performing outreach activities related to the project, nor does it include indirect costs, equipment or supplies.

 The major product of the project is the MycoPortal.
 To date 1,653,361 specimen records have been added to the portal (265,762 records have been added from 35 different institutions this year).
-The Portal contains 97,114 are skeletal records (i.e. locality data yet to be added), 1,518,472 are records with complete text locality information, and 156,821 records have complete locality data with geocoordinates.
+The Portal contains97,114 are skeletal records (i.e. locality data yet to be added), 1,518,472 are records with complete text locality information, and 156,821 records have complete locality data with geocoordinates.
 The MycoPortal also has been populated with 364,753 images (approximately 10,000 of these are living fungi, the remainder are images of dried fungi, labels, and field notes), 41 checklists, including a checklist for North American fungi with more than 15,000 entries).